redwoodjs/redwoodjs-com-archive/cookbook/Supabase_GoTrue_Auth.md

 Our first iteration won't include features like Email Confirmation or Password Recovery.
 Those, among other features, could be covered in an Advanced Concepts section of this recipe (in the future).

-To forego email confirmation, turn off "Enable email confirmations" on your **Supabase Management Console**, found under Authentication > Settings.
+To forego email confirmation, turn off "Enable email confirmations" on your **Supabase Management Console**, found under `Authentication > Settings`.

 ![Supabase email confirmation toggle](https://user-images.githubusercontent.com/43206213/147164458-1b6723ef-d7dd-4c7c-b228-73ca4ba7b1ff.png)